sam-hosseini/freelancing-in-finland/README.md

   * Has a <ins>**minimum**</ins> of ~8,600€ and a <ins>**maximum**</ins> of ~194,500€ per year.
   * Before 2023, you had complete freedom to choose the minimum.
   * From 2023, you must [estimate the correct level of YEL income](https://www.varma.fi/en/self-employed/yel-insurance/determination-of-yel-income/) and select it accordingly.
-  * Note that unemployment law enforces a higher minimum `YEL income` if you wish to be part of an unemployment fund.
 * `YEL contribution`:
   * Is how much you **pay** for your ***coverage***.
   * Is ~19% of your `YEL income`, which means you pay ~1,600€ up to ~36,200€ per year as a business cost.